mgba-emu/mgba/README.md

 	mkdir build
 	cd build
-	cmake ..
+	cmake -DCMAKE_INSTALL_PREFIX:PATH=/usr ..
 	make
-	make install
+	sudo make install

-Dependencies that are installed will be automatically detected, and features that are disabled if the dependencies are not found will be shown at the end of the `cmake` command.
+This will build and install mGBA into `/usr/bin` and `/usr/lib`.
+Dependencies that are installed will be automatically detected, and features that are disabled if the dependencies are not found will be shown after running the `cmake` command after warnings about being unable to find them.

 ### Dependencies